rguides

 Tidy evaluation is a powerful paradigm in R that allows you to write functions and code that work naturally with the tidyverse.
 If you’ve used dplyr, ggplot2, or other tidyverse packages, you’ve already benefited from tidy evaluation—even if you didn’t realize it.
 Understanding how to program with tidy evaluation opens up the ability to create reusable data manipulation functions that feel as natural as writing dplyr pipelines directly.

-What is Tidy Evaluation?
+What is tidy evaluation?

 Standard evaluation in R works straightforwardly: you pass an object, and R evaluates it.
 But the tidyverse uses non-standard evaluation (NSE), where functions capture expressions rather than just their values.
 This is what allows you to write filter(df, x > 5) instead of filter(df, df$x > 5).